Pop piano 1

 - Introduction to the cycle of fifths as a vehicle for practice

-- Play together in class and keep strict time
+- Play with a click track to keep strict time

 - Modal harmony as it appears in the pop repertoire.